 Remove unwanted programs

-Gradual accumulation of software on your computer often leads to reduced performance, and uninstalling programs that didn’t come with your computer usually improves performance – or at least free up some space.
+The gradual accumulation of software on your computer often leads to reduced performance, and uninstalling programs that didn’t come with your computer usually improves performance – or at least free up some space.
 Hard Drive.
 Start with uninstalling recommended unwanted programs.

 Clean up the Windows Registry